AdobeDocs/campaign.en/help/v8/start/campaigns.md

 Adobe Campaign offers a **Response Management** add-on that lets you measure the success and profitability of marketing campaigns or offer propositions across communication channels: email, mobile, direct mail, etc.

-[](../assets/do-not-localize/book.png) Learn how to configure and use Campaign Reponse Manager in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/response-manager/about-response-manager.html){target="_blank"}
+[](../assets/do-not-localize/book.png) Learn how to configure and use Campaign Response Manager in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/response-manager/about-response-manager.html){target="_blank"}